puppetlabs/puppetlabs-apache/README.md

         port            => '80',
     }

-A slightly more complicated example, which move the docroot and logfile to alternate location, might be:
+A slightly more complicated example, which moves the docroot and logfile to an alternate location, might be:

     apache::vhost { 'www.example.com':
         priority        => '10',